SPC-Toad/sys-lvl-note/scheduling.md

 # Synchronization | Mutual Exclusion
 - **Definition**: Management of shared resource in concurrent computing
 - Why do we need to worry about the shared resource?
     - Simply to avoid the `data race` or `race condition`.
 What that really means is the `critical section` where the storage of the shared data must be updated correctly.
-In order to protect the critical section, we need to have one data write operation at a time.
+In order to protect the critical section, we need to have one write operation at a time.
 Let's me give you example.

         Let's say we have process `A` and `B`.
 They are doing the same operation, which is incrementing 1 integer value at a time: